Mochevere/InsertGroupNameRepository/README.md

 The program includes:

-- A global dictionary of euro denominations
+- A global dictionary of euro denominations.
-- A configurable initial cash register stock
+- A configurable initial cash register stock.
-- A function that computes change using available units
+- A function that computes change using available units.
-- A display function that prints the change breakdown
+- A display function that prints the change breakdown.
-- A terminal-based execution workflow
+- A terminal-based execution workflow.
 __________________________________________________________________________________

 🧮 How It Works

 The user inputs:

- - Product price
+ - Product price.

- - Amount paid
+ - Amount paid.

 The program:
- - Converts everything to cents
+ - Converts everything to cents.

- - Calculates the required change
+ - Calculates the required change.

- - Determines how many bills/coins can actually be given
+ - Determines how many bills/coins can actually be given.

  - Updates the inventory in real time